nicolasmaclean/Personal-Site/docs/_posts/before-your-eyes/index.md

 ## Asset Processing

-{% include video.html type="project" name="material-workflow.mp4" class="pc-100 no-side-margin img-center" caption="Material names are used to map textures" %}
+{% include video.html type="post" name="material-workflow.mp4" class="pc-100 no-side-margin img-center" caption="Material names are used to map textures" %}

 I have been exploring asset post-processing to streamline model, texture, and sprite importing.
 For models, the material name (from the .fbx file) is parsed to find its corresponding texture.
 For example, a model with a material `MD_bench` will search the `Textures` folder for a texture `TX_bench`.
 Further, textures with the `TX_` prefix are given a new set of default import settings that are appropriate for pixel art.